-A change in attitude relieves a hell of a lot of the stress and anxiety associated with dating, plus it significantly impacts your choices.
+A change in attitude relieves a hell of a lot of the stress and anxiety associated with dating.
+It also significantly impacts your choices.

-When you co-interview, you realise that you matter too.
+When you co-interview while dating, you realise that you matter too.

 You think about the partnership you want to create and how you’re going to copilot.
-You don’t take a back seat from the outset and then try to get up front.
-You also listen to the feedback of your experiences and your intuition so that you become more attuned to when to proceed, and when to roll back.
-You don’t agonise over stepping away after one or a few dates.
+There’s not taking a back seat at the outset and then trying to get up to the front.
+You also listen to the feedback of your experiences and your intuition so that you become more attuned to when to proceed and when to roll back.
+You don’t agonise about stepping away after one or a few dates.

-Also, just as you don’t really know what the company, the job role, or the partnership is like until you actually get started, you need to recognise that proceeding from dating to a relationship is where you’re agreeing to see what the professed or assumed values are like in action over time.
-It’s easier to do this and have positive results when you lay the foundations by showing up as an equal from the outset and co-interviewing—bit tricky to go from auditionee to copilot…
+Also, just as you don’t really know what the company, job role or partnership is like until you get started, you need to recognise that proceeding from dating to a relationship is where you essentially agree to see what the professed or assumed values are like in action over time.
+It’s easier to do this and enjoy positive results when you lay the foundations.
+Yep, this means showing up as an equal from the outset and co-interviewing.
+You can’t go from auditionee to copilot!

-Suddenly, those who think that they can do as they like because there are people who will accommodate them by not having boundaries, won’t get as much airtime.
-They won’t be able to go on about how “busy” they are or be able to act as if they have a flock of ‘candidates’ vying for this amazing prize.
+Suddenly, those who think that they can do as they like because they’ve been accommodated by people who don’t have boundaries, won’t get as much airtime.
+They won’t be able to go on about how “busy” they are or be able to act as if they have a flock of ‘candidates’ vying for this ‘amazing’ prize.

-Sure, there will always be people who act that way (and there always has been), it’s just that you won’t be hanging around them because they’re not suited to what you have in mind for you.
+Sure, there will always be people who act that way (and there always has been).
+The difference is, though, that you won’t be hanging around them.
+They’re not suited to what you have in mind for you.
 In your mind, the cogs will turn and it will be like, Beep, beep, beep.
 Not partnership material.

 There’s also a portion of these people who get wise to their ways and become open to loving, copiloted relationships but it’s not going to happen in a relationship where the other party is sheltering them from the truth and yes, they are likely to regret how they acted with some of their exes.